durudex/go-polybase/docs/README.md

     "github.com/durudex/go-polybase"
 )

-type Model struct { ... }
+// Describe the model of the collection you want to get. type Model struct { ... }

 func main() {
-    client := polybase.New(&polybase.Config{
+    // Create an instance of the client with the specified configuration. client := polybase.New(&polybase.Config{
         URL: polybase.TestnetURL,
     })
-    coll := polybase.NewCollection[Model](client, "Collection")
+    // Create an instance of the collection. coll := polybase.NewCollection[Model](client, "Collection")

+    // Create an instance of the record with the specified ID. record := coll.Record("id")
-    response := coll.Record("id").Get(context.Background())
+    // Get this record from the collection. response := record.Get(context.Background())

     ...
 }
 ```

+> **Note**
-> More usage examples can be found in the [examples directory](https://github.com/durudex/go-polybase/blob/main/examples/README.md).
+> More examples can be found in the [examples directory](https://github.com/durudex/go-polybase/blob/main/examples/README.md).

-## PolyGen

-For easy and fast development, you can generate code to interact with Polybase collections using [PolyGen](https://github.com/durudex/polygen).

 ## License